GSA/digitalgov.gov/content/posts/2012-11-13-government-as-an-information-franchise.md

   - logan-powell
 categories:
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - Census
   - United States Census Bureau
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-172-Drawing-Business-Concept-Peshkova-iStock-ThinkStock-180520474.jpg" alt="A drawing of business concepts on a wall, lit by 4 overhead lights" %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/05/250-x-172-Drawing-Business-Concept-Peshkova-iStock-ThinkStock-180520474.jpg" alt="A drawing of business concepts on a wall, lit by 4 overhead lights" caption="" >}}

 The [Digital Government Strategy](http://www.whitehouse.gov/sites/default/files/omb/egov/digital-government/digital-government.html#top) represents best practices in today’s web services landscape.
 The DGS outlines a path to making government web services faster, more cost-efficient and higher-performing.
 It also frames out the digital government that <a href="http://chimera.labs.oreilly.com/books/1234000000774/index.html" target="_blank">everybody wants</a> by making government information more flexible, actionable and easier to use.